derrick-lau/weather-app/README.md

 Search fields allow users to search accurate data conveniently and they work well with tables.

 Implementation:

-The implementations for filtering and setting table initialized in Overview Controller.

 ```
 public class OverviewCotroller implements Initializable
 {